7 tips to prepare for tax time and maximise your tax return

 • Charitable donations over $2

 According to H&R Block, approximately 70% of Australians use a tax agent to lodge their tax return.
-For some, having a professional tax agent or accountant manage their tax return offers a stress-free solution with the added peace of mind that the process can be done quickly and accurately.
+For some, having a professional tax agent or accountant manage their tax return offers a stress-free solution that can also help maximise their tax return while ensuring it's completed quickly and accurately, .
 This can also come in handy if you have a complex tax return, such as having multiple sources of income.

-When lodging your tax return, you are entitled to claim expenses related to your work.
+When lodging your tax return, you could maximise your tax return by claiming expenses related to your work.
 These may include any of the following:

 • Vehicle if you use your personal vehicle for work, such as travelling between workplace sites or business meetings.
 This can include tolls and parking, although this doesn’t apply to your regular commute.
 You will need to provide a record of your expenses and can make this claim as cents per kilometre or with a logbook.
 H&R Block breaks down how you can claim vehicle expenses here.